DNS flag day 2020

 We are testing our software with the most widespread mail services like Postfix, Exim, Sendmail, etc. As every software has a version, we test them based on standard distribution versions of Debian, Ubuntu, Redhat, and Suse Linux.
 There is still a lot of work to do.

-All our DNS servers are monitored by external services for uptime and responsiveness.
-This is an integral part of the development life cycle to get a second opinion on our data, see outages, analyze the reasons, fix problems, and see networks and services fail.
+To have a second opinion external services for uptime and responsiveness monitor all our DNS servers.
+Having a second opinion is an integral part of the development life cycle to get a second opinion on our data, see outages, analyze the reasons, fix problems, and see networks and services fail.

 As we are developers and customers of our services, we use them to provide services to our mail customers.
-We’ve built MailMum for ourselves; that’s why we “eat our own dog food.”
+We’ve built MailMum for ourselves; that’s why we say: “eat your own dog food.”

 Thank you for reading and your help in improving small parts of the global DNS system.